xoxfaby/BetterUI/README.md

 ## Changelog

+#### v1.6.1
+ - Bugfix: Corrected Huntress Arrow Rain Proc Coefficient
+ - Bugfix: Scrapper Tooltips w/ ItemStatsMod no longer shows you have one extra item.
+ - Internal Changes: Lots of things moved around, but none of this should affect anything.

 ### v1.6.0
  - New Feature: Item Counters: Fully customizable.
 Simple counting of items, groups by tier or item score by tier or even individual items
  - New Feature: Skill cooldowns: Base cooldown & calculated cooldown in the tooltip.
 Base cooldown in the loadout screen.